WELCOME STAFF AND READERS OF THE NORTH

-In fact, in order to understand how child abuse had
+In fact, in order to understand how child abuse

 It is stupid and lame-brained for anyone to think

 they can understand child development and lifespan development

 without researching verbal and nonverbal communication acquisition

-Unfortunately, I had to find out that there are lots
+Unfortunately, I had to find out that there are

-newspapers to know!
+who read newspapers to know!